galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 # Conclusion
 {:.no_toc}
-We have gone through the process of filtering low-quality data from an scRNA-seq expression matrix.
+We have gone through the process of filtering low-quality data from an scRNA-seq expression matrix, using the visulise-filter-visulaise paradigm, which proves to be a very effective way of quality-controlling scRNA-seq data.
 Cells that have low read-coverage, low expression values, or high mitochondrial gene expression have been filtered out.
 We have then examined ways of looking at confounding factors to examine batch effects in our data.
+We also provide a workflow for users to utilise, either by using directly or to edit in order to fit their own ananyses: https://github.com/nsoranzo/training-material/edit/scater_tutorial/topics/transcriptomics/tutorials/scrna-scater-qc/workflows/main_workflow.ga